-DeLuca is a recipient of the 2004 Italo-American National Union David Award, the 2006 IAET Civic Pride Award, the 2010 Chicago Southland Chamber of Commerce Outstanding Leaders Under 40, The 2010 Cook County Farm Bureau Friend of Agriculture Award, and the 2010 Best Legislative Voting Record by the Independent Voters of Illinois, the 2011 Highest Voting Record Supporting the Agricultural Community from Will County Farm Bureau and the 2011 Public Official of the Year by the Illinois Association of Chiefs of Police (ILACP).
+DeLuca is a recipient of the 2004 Italo-American National Union David Award, the 2006 IAET Civic Pride Award, the 2010 Chicago Southland Chamber of Commerce Outstanding Leaders Under 40, the 2010 Cook County Farm Bureau Friend of Agriculture Award, the 2010 Best Legislative Voting Record by the Independent Voters of Illinois, the 2011 Highest Voting Record Supporting the Agricultural Community from Will County Farm Bureau, and the 2011 Public Official of the Year by the Illinois Association of Chiefs of Police (ILACP).

 Born and raised in Chicago Heights, DeLuca graduated from Homewood-Flossmoor High School and Elmhurst College.
-He and his wife, Sarah, are the parents of three children.
+He and his wife are the parents of three children.